United States passport: U.S. birthplaces

-For birthplaces within the United States and its territories, it contains the name of the state or territory followed by "U.S.A." (e.g. Wisconsin, U.S.A), except for the U.S. Virgin Islands and American Samoa which are listed alone.
+For birthplaces within the United States and its territories, it contains the name of the state or territory followed by "U.S.A." (e.g. North Carolina, U.S.A), except for the U.S. Virgin Islands and American Samoa which are listed alone.
 For persons born in Washington State or the District of Columbia, passports indicate "Washington, U.S.A." or "Washington, D.C., U.S.A.", respectively, as the place of birth.

 Foreign birthplaces

-For Americans whose place of birth is located outside the United States, only the country or dependent territory is mentioned.
-The name of the country is the current name of the country that is presently in control of the territory of the place of birth and thus changes upon a change of a country name.
+For an American whose birthplace is outside the United States, only the country or dependent territory is mentioned.
+The name of the country is the current name of the country that presently controls the place of birth, regardless of what the name was at the time of birth.
 For example, Americans born before 1991 in the former Soviet Union (including the Baltic states, whose annexation by the Soviet Union was never recognized by the U.S.) would have the post-Soviet country name listed as the place of birth, e.g. Armenia instead of the Armenian Soviet Socialist Republic, Soviet Union.
-Another example is that for Americans born in the former Panama Canal Zone, "Panama" is listed as the place of birth for people born on or after October 1, 1979; people born prior to October 1 can opt to designate the city of place of birth.
-A citizen born outside the United States, who objects to the standard country name, may be able to have his city or town of birth entered on the passport.
-However, if a foreign country denies a visa or entry due to the place-of-birth designation, the Department of State will issue a replacement passport at normal fees, and will not facilitate entry into the foreign country.
+Another example is that for Americans born in the former Panama Canal Zone, "Panama" is listed as the place of birth for people born on or after October 1, 1979; people born before October 1 can choose to designate the city of place of birth.
+A citizen born outside the United States who objects to the standard country name may be allowed to have the municipality of birth entered on the passport.
+However, if a foreign country denies a visa or entry because of the place-of-birth designation, the Department of State will issue a replacement passport at normal fees, and will not facilitate entry into the foreign country.

 China, Taiwan, Hong Kong/Macau SARs

 Special provisions exist to deal with the complexities of American passport holders born in the Greater China Region.
-Per the One-China policy, the United States recognizes the People's Republic of China as the sole legal government of China, and acknowledges the Chinese position that Taiwan is a part of China, while considering the status of Taiwan to be undetermined.
+Per the One-China policy, the United States recognizes the People's Republic of China as the sole legal government of China, while considering the status of Taiwan to be undetermined.
 However, Americans born in Taiwan can choose to have either "Taiwan", "China", or their city of birth listed as place of birth.
-Americans born in Hong Kong or Macau would have their place of birth as "Hong Kong SAR" or "Macau SAR," but the option of listing the city of birth only (e.g. "Hong Kong" or "Macau" without "SAR") is not available.
+Americans born in Hong Kong or Macau would have their place of birth as "Hong Kong SAR" or "Macau SAR", but the option of listing the city of birth only (e.g. "Hong Kong" or "Macau" without "SAR") is not available.
 As Tibet is recognized as part of China, the place of birth for Americans born in Tibet is written as "China", with the option of listing only the city of birth.